ironcore-dev/ironcore/docs/development/contribution.md

 ## Pull Request Checklist

-* Step one is to fork this repository and clone it to you local machine.
+* Fork and clone the repository to you local machine.

 ```shell
 git clone git@github.com:YOUR_GITHUB_USER/onmetal-api.git